 Elke Janssen, partner at Nautadutilh, one of the largest international law firms in the Benelux, will elaborate on some key legal aspects related to entrepreneurship, such as the basics of incorporation (NV/BVBA, Board of Directors, shares,...).

-Marie-Laure Vandenhaute of Accounting and Auditing (ACCO) of the VUB Business department will give three sessions on the key topic of financial management.
+The financial aspects of a startup are of crucial importance.
+Therefore we organize three sessions on the key topic of financial management.
 We study key financial reports (balance sheets and profit-and-loss statements) and accounting concepts (investment, depreciation, stock, accrual…).
 We learn to analyze financial accounts; we study cash flow planning.
 We cover specific aspects such as VAT, taxes, labour costs, insurance… Finally, Marc Goldchstein addresses the topic of startup funding.

 Marc Goldchstein will elaborate on some marketing aspects of startups.
 First we study key differences between selling to consumers and businesses.
 We discuss how entrepreneurs can assemble knowledge about their markets.
 We touch on the role of product management and discuss pricing aspects.
 We discuss marketing communications for high tech entrepreneurs.
 We study the role of distribution channels and sales organizations, and touch on the role of customer service.

 Possibility to join the Advanced Starter Seminars and 'Pitch your project'.
 Here you have the opportunity to get feedback from professionals such as Marc Goldchstein and Jacky Boonen, Spin off Tech Transfer Officer of VUB TechTransfer, as well as your fellow future entrepreneurs.
 Pitching your project exists of a short presentation of your start-up project in order to convince possible investors or other partners to join in.